 This procedure returns a new uninterned symbol.
-Uninterned symbols are guaranteed to be distinct from the symbols generated by the procedures read and stringbe a nonnegative fixnum.
+Uninterned symbols are guaranteed to be distinct from the symbols generated by the procedures read and string->symbol.
+The symbol prefix is the prefix used to generate the new symbol's name.
+If it is not specified, the prefix defaults to 'g'.